shrewdacumen/shortly-app-by-sungwook/README.md

 ## please note the folder `Network glitch, ownership problem, etc` for the trouble I've faced

-## The simulator may give off some glitch on Xcode12.
+## The simulator may give off some glitch on Xcode12, not on Xcode13.
   Please test this project on real devices if possible.
+The truth is that it depends on the bug of Xcode12.